roman-milk/roman-milk.github.io/all-in-the-family-20.md

  Once in his room, he turns his laptop on.
 He connects to the house WiFi and sees an icon that says "Cam".
 He double clicks on it and the surveillance system for the entire place opens.
 He checks different cameras and finds one covering his Mom's bedroom.
 He opens the recorded files of the system.
 He sees two pages of files.
 He opens the first one on the list.
 It's one of Jerry and Marie fucking.
 It is in high def and has audio.
 He watches as Marie sucks Jerry's cock.
 She throats him easily.
 Jerry goes down on Marie and she mounts him.
 He finds out that his Mom is a screamer.
 He also notices that his cock if full hard.
 He slowly strokes it and opens another one.
 It's one of Jerry taking Marie doggie.
 He is a little rough and she seems to like it.
 He cleans up his mess with his boxers.

  He clicks back on the camera in her bedroom.
 He watches a few minutes and sees Marie walk in.
 She stands in front of a full length mirror and slowly unbuttons her blouse.
 He sees her awesome breasts come into view.
 He guesses they are a full D cup size.
 She reaches back and unfastens her skirt.
 It falls around her feet.
 He sees her shaved pussy lips.
-Report_Story #3